-Course Number and Name: MNT 1114 Manufacturing Skills Basic Description: the basic skill environment. considered cr company.
-The Blueprint Rea manufacturin g Skills is the initial course designed to provide the student with s needed to be successful in a high-performance manufacturing The course covers 5 major areas of knowledge that are itical for employment in a high-performance manufacturing e topics covered include: Basic Computer Literacy, Safety and CPR, ding, Precision Measurement, and an introduction to g improvement methods that covers Lean Manufacturing, Quick 55, Teamwork and Problem-solving.
+Course Number and Name: MNT 1114 Manufacturing Skills Basic

+Description:Manufacturing Skills is the initial course designed to provide the student with the basic skills needed to be successful in a high-performance manufacturing environment.
+The course covers 5 major areas of knowledge that are considered critical for employment in a high-performance manufacturing company.
+The topics covered include: Basic Computer Literacy, Safety and CPR, Blueprint Reading, Precision Measurement, and an introduction to manufacturing improvement methods that covers Lean Manufacturing, Quick Changeover, 5S, Teamwork and Problem-solving.